 This has not always been Rabbit Island.
 The island did not have much going on until the two decades before World War II.
 It had three fishing families that lived on it until the government took it over.
 In 1925 they initiated a secret program that conducted research on chemical weapons; the island was taken off of many maps and it was kept a secret.

 Many rabbits were used in the chemical weapons tests, but the rabbits that are here now are not descendants of those rabbits.
 It wasn’t until 1988 when the Okunoshima Poison Gas Museum was opened that people were made more aware of the happenings on this island during WWII.
-According to the islands website, it is believed that rabbits were brought back to the island after the war to check for poisonous gasses similiar to caged birds being brought into mines.
+According to the islands website, it is believed that rabbits were brought back to the island after the war to check for poisonous gasses similar to caged birds being brought into mines.

 Plan your trip to Okunoshima, Rabbit Island Japan: